ArkEcosystem/laravel-foundation/examples/ui.md

     alpine-click="submit" />
 ```

-If handling Livewire clicks, you may pass the `target` prop to the component to set which Livewire method is targeted to display loading spinner for.
+If handling Livewire clicks, you may pass the `target` prop to the component to set which Livewire method is targeted.
+When toast is clicked and the targeted method is executed, a loading spinner will be shown instead of the "dismiss" button.
 You may read more about Livewire targeting on the [Livewire docs](https://laravel-livewire.com/docs/2.x/loading-states#targeting-actions).

 ```php
 <x-ark-alert